 Make sure to check her Facebook page to stay up to date on the latest Kizomba, and Urban Kiz parties, lessons, and festivals in Bangkok.
 Lastly, join the Kizomba Bangkok Facebook group if you want to keep up with all the new local African dance parties.

-Remember that the Bangkok BTS Metro system shuts down around midnight so you will have to find a different way back to your hotel.
+Taking a trip to Thailand, remember that the Bangkok BTS Metro system shuts down around midnight so you will have to find a different way back to your hotel.

 If you take a taxi make sure to agree to a price in advance.